Alerts

-Lead, S.D. — Gov. Mike Rounds and T. Denny Sanford dedicated the Sanford Underground Research Facility (SURF), formerly known as the Sanford Underground Science and Engineering Laboratory at Homestake, or Sanford Lab, on Monday, June 22, 2009 during an unusual ceremony 4,850 feet underground.
+Lead, S.D. — Gov. Mike Rounds and T. Denny Sanford dedicated the Sanford Underground Science and Engineering Laboratory at Homestake (Sanford Lab) on Monday, during an unusual ceremony 4,850 feet underground.

 "This is a great moment in the history of South Dakota and in the history of underground science," Rounds told scientists and other dignitaries invited to the underground dedication.
 "The water has been lowered, and we are starting to build a campus of experiments that can help our scientists solve some of the greatest mysteries of our world."